 - 1. Converting biomass into energy - 2.
-Converting municipal solid waste into energy - 3.
-Converting biomass or non-recylcleable waste into energy and biofuels
+Converting municipal solid waste into energy and biofuels - 3.
+Converting biomass into bio-energy (a mix of energy and biofuels)

 The higher the quality of the syngas produced, the wider the range of energy sources - or 'offtake' - it can be applied to generate at commercial scale.